 Around this same time, evolution seems to have speeded up, so that suddenly many new kinds of animals and plants appeared on earth, evolving from the earlier ones.
 This is probably because meiosis allows more mutations and diversity in creatures' genetics.
 Mollusks like snails and squid appeared for the first time.
 A few animals even had spinal cords, and were something like eels.
 But most animals still lived in the oceans.
 On land, there was still just moss, and a few beetles close to the shore.

 At the end of the Cambrian Period, about 488 million years ago, most of the animals and plants on Earth died out.
-This is probably because of a global climate change or a lack of oxygen in the ocean, but nobody knows much about it.
+This is probably because of a global climate change or a lack of oxygen in the ocean, maybe caused by big volcanic eruptions, but nobody knows much about it.
 After this mass extinction, we begin a new period called the Ordovician Period.

 To find out more about geology, check out these books from Amazon.com or from your library: